 Not Everything is About Offense and Defense

 Sometimes I wonder why anyone would play a wizard in 1e.
 The spell progression is terrible, and in 1e, utility spells are absolutely critical.
 I strongly suggest that every caster tries to gain the following spells if they’re on their spell list: Detect Magic, Dispel Magic, Identify, Neutralize Poison, Remove Curse, and Wizard Lock.
-During a trip through an adventuring site, players will inevitably have to find a way to stash safely what they’ve found along the way, hoping it isn’t stolen while the players continue their mission.
+During a trip through an adventuring site, players will inevitably need a means to stash safely what they’ve found along the way, hoping it isn’t stolen while the players continue their mission.
 Wizard Lock may prove invaluable in that regard.
 If a single character has been poisoned in an otherwise trivial encounter, that poison will continue to damage the character until dead.
-Identify would allow you to use an important magic item during the adventure in which you found it.
+Identify allows using an important magic item during the adventure in which it was found.
 In other words, modern players need to consider seriously giving up Magic Missile, et al. to start their adventuring, or at least limit how often they choose to memorize it.
-It would seem that the more spellcasters, the better, but you could say the same thing about fighters and thieves for other reasons.
-You all have some tough choices to make.
+It would seem that the more spellcasters, the better, but the same thing could be said about fighters and thieves for other reasons.
+There are always tough choices to make.

 Some Things Are Abstracted

 Even if I were a poet, I doubt I could express in words how much I like this.
-There have been too many arguments or unexpressed frustration (often lost on the socially unaware DM) around too many tables.
+There have been too many arguments or unexpressed frustration (often lost on the socially-unaware DM) around too many tables.
 DMs insist that the players didn’t say what they needed to say to indicate they were looking for traps.
 Players insist that the DM’s description was unfairly vague or incomplete.
-Everyone complains that it’s the person on the other side of the screen that’s to blame.
+Many complain that it’s the person on the other side of the screen that’s to blame.
 Some of that goes away in 1e through the use of dice in ways modern players don’t experience.

-To determine if a party is surprised in 1e, roll a d6 (1e DMG, pps.
+For example, to determine if a party is surprised in 1e, roll a d6 (1e DMG, pps.
 102-03).
 Whether or not the character was dozing off at that particular moment, or whether the character’s sword was on hand, etc. are sometimes determined by a die roll, regardless of whether the DM explained it ahead of time.
 To determine the distance at which an encounter starts, roll an Xd6 depending on the environment (1e DMG, pp. 49, 62).
 To find a secret door, roll a d6 (1e DMG, p.
 97).
-Sure, characters can, for example, increase their odds of surprising a group of goblins by walking at one inch per hour, but that takes time and, well, you know the rest.
-You should expect a tap on the shoulder from a troll behind your back.
+Sure, characters can, for example, increase their odds of surprising a group of goblins by walking at one inch per hour, but that takes time.
+Players should expect taps on the shoulders from trolls that’s snuck up from behind them.

 A few weeks ago, I complained about 1e’s obsession with the inch.
 Everything is in inches, requiring players to translate inches into feet or yards depending on whether they’re outdoors.
 However, the more I’ve thought about it, the more I like it.
-To refresh your recollection, movement and attack ranges are measure in inches.
+Movement and attack ranges are measure in inches.
 Indoors, 1 inch equals 10 feet, but outdoors 1 inch equals 10 yards (30 feet).
 That seems unnecessary at first, but I can’t easily brush aside the distinction.
-Missile weapons and spells have ranges expressed in inches, which means they have different ranges indoors and outdoors.
-That makes sense.
-When you’re outdoors, the wide open areas should open your lanes for casting and missile weapon attacks against enemies.
+Missile weapons and spells have ranges expressed in inches, which means they have different ranges indoors and outdoors, and that makes sense.
+When outdoors, the wide open areas should open lanes for casting and missile weapon attacks against enemies.
 Indoors, the walls, fixtures, and furniture can block attacks that are even a fraction of a degree off from their intended direction.
 Decreasing the size of an “inch” indoors accounts for that.

-This takes away yet another opportunity for DMs and players to get into a fight.
+This takes away yet another opportunity for tension.
 If a player states that they should have a greater range outdoors because they’re in a desert, the DM can end the discussion with little resistance by pointing out the rules account for that, already having tripled the range for the player’s arrow attack.
 Of course, there’s always flexibility — a DM may treat a dense jungle as “indoors” for these purposes — but the less opportunity for tension, the better.
-Besides, I’m already used to translating inches to the appropriate units, at least while reading (we’ll see about playing).
+Besides, I’m already accustomed to translating inches to the appropriate units, at least while reading (we’ll see about playing).